Lauren Fenmore: Storylines

 Lauren begins acting erratically, even sharing a kiss with Paul at a bar.
 Soon, she is abducted by Sheila's previously unheard of sister Sarah Smythe (Bregman), who is aided by Sheila's long lost twin children, Ryder Callahan and Daisy Carter.
 Sarah then poses as Lauren, as revenge for killing Sheila.
 Michael rescues Lauren and Kevin's wife Jana Hawkes (Emily O'Brien), who Sarah was also holding captive.
 Lauren shoots and kills Sarah.

 Lauren's life is complicated when she learns that Jill Foster Abbott (Jess Walton) is Neil's daughter, therefore her half-sister.
 Lauren's estranged mother confirms that Neil was aware of an illegitimate child, and Jill is granted ownership of Fenmore's Department stores.
 Despite an initial bitter rivalry, Lauren and Jill soon develop a relationship.
 Lauren continues to strive in her business career, earning a seat on Victor Newman's (Eric Braeden) board of directors at Newman Enterprises.
 Fenmore soon develops into a rebellious teenager, much like Michael and Lauren were during their upbringing, and develops an obsession with a now also teenage Summer.
 Summer and Fenmore bully a troubled fellow student, Jamie Vernon.
 Jamie and Fenmore have a fight on a rooftop, and Jamie falls onto a roof below.
 Jamie lies and tells the police that Fen pushed him, which is false.
 District attorney Michael is now forced to arrest Fenmore, weakening Michael and Lauren's marriage.
 Michael moves out and Lauren has an affair with the manipulative Carmine Basco (Marco Dapper), who develops an obsession with his love for Lauren.
 The affair is revealed, further straining the marriage.
 With much work, Lauren and Michael are able to get back together.
 However, they are soon forced to deal with an unstable Carmine who is consumed by Lauren, posting a video of their sexual encounter online and even kidnapping Lauren briefly.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Lauren 15th on his list of the best 25 characters from The Young and the Restless, commenting "A mean girl way before there even was such a thing, Tracey E. Bregman's impetuous character hasn't softened over the years so much as she's grown, into a savvy businesswoman who, thankfully, has retained her sense of playfulness and mischief."